-Many of these news channels, like CBSN and ABC News Live, are available to stream 24-hours on their own websites and apps.
-However, XUMO does create a more traditional television feel by having them all in one place with the ability to switch easily between channels.
+Many of these news channels, such as CBSN and ABC News Live, are available to stream on their own websites and apps.
+However, Xumo Play does create a more traditional television feel by having them all in one place with the ability to switch easily between channels.

 - Pac-12 Insider

 - PGA Tour

 It’s important to note that some of these channels, like Fox Sports, are not the same as the live TV versions such as FS1 or a regional Fox Sports channel that you might find with a cable subscription.
 There are no live sporting events on many of these channels.

 Many of these entertainment channels showcase abbreviated content from brands that are better known for full-length television shows.
 For example, when I tuned into the History Channel, it was airing Pawn Stars Shorts.
 Instead of full episodes, these are three-to-five minute segments highlight one Pawn Stars transaction.